List of Kamen Rider Ex-Aid characters: Parad

-Parad (パラド, Parado) is a leading Bugster and the first to manifest after Kuroto Dan infected Emu Hojo 16 years prior to the series.
+Parad (パラド, Parado) is a leading Bugster and the first to manifest after Kuroto infected Emu 16 years prior to the series.
 Unlike the other Bugsters, Parad lacks a monstrous form and is the physical manifestation of Emu's childhood desire for a playmate.
 As such, the former enjoys fighting his host, though he is also protective of his kind and hateful of humanity's pride.
 While he was a part of Emu's body, Parad dominated his "Genius Gamer M" persona and helped him enjoy popularity as a gamer.

 Five years prior to the series however, Kuroto tasked the Next Genome Institute with extracting the Bugster Virus in Emu's body for his plans.
 As a result, Parad manifested to protect Emu, with the resulting separation causing the latter to pursue his dream of becoming a doctor while maintaining aspects of his gamer personality due to traces of Parad still being in him.

 In the present, Parad joins forces with Kuroto to help him complete the Kamen Rider Chronicle project while occasionally helping Emu.
 After using Kuroto to become Kamen Rider Para-DX (仮面ライダーパラドクス, Kamen Raidā Paradokusu), Parad eventually abandons and kills him to take over Kamen Rider Chronicle to help the Bugsters eliminate humanity.
 During this time, Parad re-possesses Emu to obtain a DNA sample to upgrade his Rider powers and force Emu to fight the other Riders until a revived Kuroto defeats the Bugster while seeking revenge.
 When Masamune Dan reveals he had manipulated everyone involved in Kamen Rider Chronicle and kills one of his fellow Bugsters, Parad becomes fearful of suffering the same fate and confronts Emu, who defeats and reabsorbs him.
 Acknowledging his fear of death and feeling remorse over his actions, Parad works with Emu to stop Masamune.
 While he sacrifices himself in order to do so, a fragment of him remained in Emu's body, which he later uses to revive Parad.

 In addition to the standard Bugster abilities, Parad possesses the ability to teleport and project force fields.
 Being Emu's Bugster, Parad can also assume control of the right half of the former's Double Action Gamer Level XX form.

 Utilizing the double-sized Gashat Gear Dual (ガシャットギアデュアル, Gashatto Gia Dyuaru), which generates a Game Area with several exposed Energy Items, Parad can transform into Kamen Rider Para-DX.
-Due to the Gashat Gear Dual's nature, he can switch between two Level 50 (レベル50, Reberu Fifuti) forms, which are as follows:
+While transformed, he can switch between two Level 50 (レベル50, Reberu Fifuti) forms, which are as follows: